xmos/lib_xua/lib_xua/doc/rst/sw_dfu.rst

 In DFU mode, the device exports the DFU descriptor set.
 The DFU mode descriptors specify only one interface, the DFU interface.
-:ref:`dfu_interface_dfu` shows the DFU interface descriptors when enumerating in DFU mode as seen in a Beagle USB analyser trace:
+:ref:`dfu_interface_dfu` shows the DFU interface descriptors when enumerating in DFU mode as seen in a Beagle USB analyser trace.

  .. _dfu_interface_dfu: